TurkeyJune 26, 2018

 In November 2017, Turkey, France, and Italy signed a letter of intent to strengthen cooperation of joint defense projects including air and missile defense systems.[vii]
 The Franco-Italian EUROSAM consortium and Turkish companies will look into a system based on the SAMP-T missile system produced by EUROSAM and determine the common needs of all three countries.

 A few months later, President Erdogan met with French President Macron to discuss the future of the joint EUROSAM consortium.[viii]
-This meeting will discuss feasibility surveys and alocate the division of labor between parties.
+This meeting will discuss feasibility surveys and allocate the division of labor between parties.
 The feasibility survey is expected to be completed in 24 months once signed and then the next decisions will be made.[ix]
+Turkey signed an agreement in early 2018 for an 18-month long study to determine the needs and priorities for the potential joint production of an anti-ballistic missile system.
+The works are planned to be finalized at the end of 2019.

-Most recently, Spain extended the term of Spain’s Patriot air defense missiles deployed at Turkey’s Air Base until June 2018.[x]
+In the mean time, Spain has extended the term of Spain’s Patriot air defense missiles deployed at Turkey’s Air Base until June 2018.[x]